Paul W. Oosterhuis

 Bio

-Mr. Oosterhuis has been ranked in the top tier of Chambers USA each year since the guide was first released in 2003.
-In addition, he repeatedly has been selected for inclusion in Chambers Global, Tax Directors Handbook, The Legal 500 U.S., Who’s Who Legal: Corporate Tax, IFLR1000 and The Best Lawyers in America.
-He also was named to the Washingtonian’s 2022 Top Lawyers Hall of Fame in recognition of being included in its Top Lawyers list at least 10 out of the past 15 years.
-In addition, he was previously named a BTI Client Service All-Star.
+Chambers USA recognizes Mr. Oosterhuis as a Senior Statesperson and previously ranked him in Band 1 each year since the guide was first released in 2003.
+In addition, he has been repeatedly selected for inclusion in Chambers Global, Tax Directors Handbook, The Legal 500 U.S., Who’s Who Legal: Corporate Tax, IFLR1000 and The Best Lawyers in America.
+He also was named to the Washingtonian’s 2022 Top Lawyers Hall of Fame in recognition of being included in its Top Lawyers list at least 10 out of the previous 15 years.
+In addition, he has been honored as a BTI Client Service All-Star.

 For the past several years, Ms. Oosterhuis has been actively involved in U.S. and international tax policy matters.
-In addition to writing and speaking on various topics, he has testified before Congress on U.S. tax reform and base erosion and profit shifting, or BEPS, issues.
-He also represented clients in working with congressional staff to develop various international provisions of the 2017 Tax Cuts and Jobs Act, as well as with Treasury and IRS staff in developing regulations and implementing those provisions.
-In addition, he is an active participant in the ongoing OECD efforts related to the tax challenges arising from the digitalization of the economy.
+In addition to being a frequent speaker and author on emerging topics in this area, he has testified before Congress on U.S. tax reform and base erosion and profit shifting (BEPS) issues.
+He also represented clients in working with congressional staff to develop various international provisions of the 2017 Tax Cuts and Jobs Act, as well as with the Treasury Department and IRS staff in developing regulations implementing those provisions.
+Mr. Oosterhuis is an active participant in ongoing OECD efforts related to the negotiation of Pillar 1 and the implementation of Pillar 2.
+He also currently serves as chair of the Steering Committee of the University of Florida Tax Policy Incubator.

-Mr. Oosterhuis has been involved in the tax aspects of some of Skadden’s most significant transactions.
-Representative cross-border mergers and acquisitions include:
+Mr. Oosterhuis has been involved in the tax aspects of some of Skadden’s most significant transactions, including mergers and acquisitions, spin-offs and internal restructurings.

-• Daimler-Benz AG in its $38.3 billion merger with Chrysler Corporation, forming DaimlerChrysler AG.
-This deal was the first German/American stock-for-stock merger and was named 1998’s Deal of the Year by Investment Dealers’ Digest
+• Daimler-Benz AG in its $38.3 billion merger with Chrysler Corporation to form DaimlerChrysler AG.
+This deal was the first German/American stock-for-stock merger and was named Deal of the Year by Investment Dealers’ Digest

 • IBM Corporation in its $3.5 billion acquisition of PwC Consulting firms around the world from PricewaterhouseCoopers.
-This deal was selected as Technology Deal of the Year for 2002 by International Financial Law Review
+This deal was selected as Technology Deal of the Year by International Financial Law Review

 • Pfizer Inc. in its proposed combinations with Astra-Zeneca Ltd. and Allergan plc